Blog

 Are there any security concerns related to using APIs in everyday life?

 While APIs offer numerous benefits, security is a crucial aspect to consider.
 Both API providers and consumers must implement robust security measures to prevent unauthorized access and data breaches.
-SSL encryption, API keys, and authentication mechanisms are some of the common security practices used to safeguard API interactions.
+SSL encryption, API keys, and authentication mechanisms are common starting points, but enterprise environments require deeper controls.
+Platforms like DreamFactory enforce role-based access control, identity passthrough, field-level security, rate limiting, and full audit logging on every API call, ensuring governed access for both human users and AI agents while keeping data inside your infrastructure.